moiseevigor/moiseevigor.github.io/_appendices/2026-05-03-geometry-of-seeing-A3-pmp.md

 $$\boxed{\;\mathcal H_n \;=\; \tfrac12 (h_1^2 + h_2^2).\;}$$

-This is the "normal Hamiltonian" of Part 2 §1.
+This is the "normal Hamiltonian" of Part&nbsp;2 §1.

 ## Lie–Poisson reduction on $\mathfrak{se}(2)^{\ast}$